Thimoteus/Thimoteus.github.io/_posts/2016-05-16-calculator.md

 data Lit = Int Int | Bool Boolean
 ```

-Expressions will be made up of literals, variables, and operators of either one
+Expressions will be made up of literals, variables, and operators of arity 1 or
-or two expressions.
+2.

 Binary operators will be addition, subtraction, multiplication, division, order
 comparison, equality and boolean disjunction.
 One can imagine how to extend this